thomasbenard/kata-git/README.md

 At any time, feel free to run:

 ```
-git log --all --graph --online
+git log --all --graph --oneline
 ```

 To see all of the commits history.